 Proactivity is always going to be key

 This is undoubtedly the case when it comes to managing up.
-You need to be on top of everything that you do so that your manager doesn’t have to worry about managing you.
-A good way of appearing proactive is keeping a record (either physically or mentally) on the status of each task that your manager has given you.
-If you can reel off updates whenever asked, you will look in complete control.
+It would be best to be on top of everything you do so your manager doesn’t have to worry about managing you.
+A good way of appearing proactive is keeping a record (either physically or mentally) of the status of each task that your manager has given you.
+Then, if you can reel off updates whenever asked, you will look in complete control.

 Also, you know, be proactive.
-If something is broken, fix it and try to keep everything ticking over nicely so that your manager doesn’t have to be concerned with the general office issues.
-Do let them know that you are proactive though, don’t think that your work speaks for itself.
+If something is broken, fix it and keep everything ticking over nicely so your manager doesn’t have to be concerned with the general office issues.
+Let them know you are proactive, though I don’t think your work speaks for itself.